-Lin Kerr and Jennie Aldred are in their final year of a Bachelor of Film and Television, while international students Ujjwal Deepak Vadhani and Cheng (Jason) Shen Yee are completing a Bachelor of Media and Communication.
+Lin Kerr and Jennie Aldred are in their final year of a Bachelor of Film and Television, while international students Ujjwal Deepak Vadhani and Cheng (Jason) Shen Yee are completing a Master of Media and Communication.

 “Mr Vadhani and Mr Yee took up the roles of second camera operator and boom-handler, while Ms Kerr and Ms Aldred helped to instruct them using the skills they’ve learnt in their film and TV course,” Mr Garton says.